Jland1111/LandyVision/README.md

 # LandyVision
 Ideas
-what I imagine will better society and better individual industries.
+of what I imagine will better society and better individual industries.